Ho-Ro/DL4YHF-Frequency-Counter/readme.md

 The high-resolution mode is cancelled when the frequency rises above 61 Hz.
 The 61 Hz is a compromise between the conversion time and the possibility of measuring typical mains frequencies 50 Hz or 60 Hz precisely.
-A measurement of the mains frequency shows almost exact matching with the values available online from https://www.netzfrequenzmessung.de/.
+A test measurement of the European mains frequency shows almost exact matching with the realtime values available online from https://www.netzfrequenzmessung.de/.

 ### Calibration "zoom"
-In the frequency range 983 ..
-3900 kHz the display can be "zoomed" into a 1 Hz resolution by pressing the button.
+In the frequency range 100 ..
+3200 kHz the display can be "zoomed" into a 1 Hz resolution by pressing the button.
 This selects temporarily a measurement range of 1 s gate time without prescaler, yielding 1 Hz resolution, e.g.: a signal of exact 1012345 Hz normally shows `1.0123` with a steady dot, meaning 1.0123 MHz.